Mouwrice/thesis-typst/introduction.typ

 - @jitter-noise[Chapter] discusses the issues of jitter and noise in the body pose estimation output and proposes a method to reduce these issues.

-- @drum-application[Chapter] describes the development of the demo application for air drumming, including the design and implementation of the application.
+- @drum-application[Chapter] describes the development of the demo application for air drumming, including the design and implementation of the application as well as some insights into user experience and performance.
+The capter also includes a comparison between body pose estimation and traditional motion capture systems for interactive applications.

 - @future-work[Chapter] provides some insights into future work that could be done to improve the demo application and address the limitations of on-device body pose estimation.